 The latest video surveillance technologies rely on smart cameras that provide high-quality, searchable digital video.
-Today's intelligent cameras can analyze the scene and recognize people and objects that are out of place and inconsistent with typical campus activities.
+Today's intelligent cameras can analyze the scene and recognize people and objects that are out of place and inconsistent with typical school activities.

-For example, when the campus perimeter is properly set up and configured with an intelligent video system with license plate recognition, the system will recognize when a vehicle has driven around campus multiple times over the course of a day and flag the incident for additional investigation.
+For example, when the school perimeter is properly set up and configured with the intelligent video system and license plate recognition, the system will recognize when a vehicle has driven around the school multiple times over the course of a day and flag the incident for additional investigation.

-Gone are the days of setting up a single person to watch the security cameras; these new systems automatically detect motion and begin recording, which helps activate emergency plans when necessary and can simplify follow-up investigations.
+Gone are the days of setting up a single person to watch the security cameras; these new systems automatically detect motion and begin recording, which helps activate emergency plans when necessary and can simplify followup investigations.

-5. Integrate systems so access control, video, and command & control systems create efficiencies and better situational awareness.
+4. Integrate systems so that access control, video, and command and control systems work together to create better situational awareness and alarms.

 In the event of an emergency, every second counts.
-Many campuses rely on a range of disparate systems to monitor and manage access control, video, and other building systems-and most of these systems require a high level of human interaction.
+Many schools may rely on a range of disparate systems to monitor and manage access control, video, and other building systems-and most of these systems require a high level of human interaction.
 As a result, the disconnected nature of building systems increases the risk of human error, delays response times, and impedes the ability to respond effectively to an emergency.

-By integrating these systems, however, administrators and campus security gain more visibility and therefore better situational awareness.
+By integrating these systems, however, administrators gain more visibility and therefore better situational awareness.
 The addition of outside solutions, such as shot detection devices, make the integrated system even more robust and supportive of effective emergency plans.

-6. Have an effective mass notification system in place for notifying students, faculty, staff, and the community.
+5. Have an effective mass notification system in place for notifying students, teachers, parents, and the community.

 Research shows that people are more likely to take a warning seriously if they receive it more than once and from multiple sources.
 The right mass notification system will quickly, reliably, and accurately get emergency and routine communications sent to and received by the right people, no matter where they are or what they are doing.
-These solutions, properly implemented and configured, can support colleges' and universities' efforts to comply with the NFPA 3000 provisional standard, as well.
+These solutions, properly implemented and configured, can support schools' efforts to comply with the NFPA 3000 provisional standard, as well.